-School: SOE Batch: 2020-2022 Program: B. ED Current Academic Year: 2020-21 Branch: SEM-1 Education 1 Course Code MOOC 2 Course Title Swayam Courses- ICT Skills in Education 3 Credits 4 4 Contact Hours (L-T-P) 4-0-0 Course Type Co Requisite 5 Course The course has the following specific aims: Objectives Develop technical skills for operating ICT related software and gadgets.
-Enable pupil teachers to be aware about the latest ICT tools and techniques in the field of education.
-6 Course On the completion of this course, the pupil-teachers will be able to- Outcomes CO1-Develop understanding about the ICT tools and techniques used in Education.
+School: SOE Batch: 2021-2023 Program: B. ED Current Academic Year: 2021-22 Branch: Education SEM-1 Course Code MOOC Course Title Swayam Courses- ICT Skills in Education Credits 4 Contact Hours 4-0-0 (L-T-P) Course Type Co Requisite Course Objectives The course has the following specific aims: 1.
+Develop technical skills for operating ICT related software and gadgets.
+2-Enable pupil teachers to be aware about the latest ICT tools and techniques in the field of education.
+Course Outcomes On the completion of this course, the pupil-teachers will be able to- CO1-Develop understanding about the ICT tools and techniques used in Education.
 CO2- Apply the learned skills in the teaching learning process for better effectiveness.
-7 Course Description Overall Objective of this course is to develop awareness among you about the importance and need of incorporating modern ICT Skills in education.
+Course Description Overall Objective of this course is to develop awareness among you about the importance and need of incorporating modern ICT Skills in education.
 This course will give you a clear understanding of what is happening to different aspects of ICT worldwide.
 This course is also designed in a way to make the learners critically aware about the various issues in the integration of ICT in education.
 After completing this course, you will be getting familiar with the meaning, need, significance and emerging trends of ICT skills in education.
 Once you complete the course, you can surely master in various ICT Skills.
-8 CONTENT 1 1: Approaches to Education Technology 2: Technological, Development and Its Impact on Education 3: The Meaning and Scope of Education Technology Interaction based on the three modules covered Deadline for submitting assignments 2 ICT in Education 5: Role of Mass Media in Education 6: Audio Visual Technology - Meaning and Scope raction based on the three modules covered dline for submitting assignments 3 8: Pr 9: Fa ypes of Audio-Visual Aids for Teaching rojected Visual Aids of Teaching actors Influencing Media Selection for Teaching or Instruction raction based on the three modules covered alline for submitting assignments 4 ICT Nation Open and Teacher Education and Policy on ICT in School Education rating Systems and Application Software's raction based on the three modules covered dline for submitting assignments Mode of examina Weighta Distribut MTE - ETE 70
+CONTENT 1 1: Approaches to Education Technology 2: Technological, Development and Its Impact on Education 3: The Meaning and Scope of Education Technology Interaction based on the three modules covered Deadline for submitting assignments 2 ICT in Education 5: Role of Mass Media in Education 6: Audio Visual Technology - Meaning and Scope Interaction based on the three modules covered Deadline for submitting assignments 2 223 3 7: Types of Audio-Visual Aids for Teaching //